-The County is partnering with Alliance Redwoods Conference Grounds and the Sonoma County Fairgrounds to provide NCS locations.
-The County is evaluating additional options to continue expanding locations and services.
+The County has worked to provide NCS locations throughout the county The County is evaluating additional options to continue expanding locations and services.
 Disaster Emergency Management Association (DEMA) and St. Joseph’s Mobile Health Clinic will be providing medical services for those at the NCS.

 Current Locations and Timeline